 Swap Shops are for passing on items which are clean, safe and genuinely reusable, once you have finished with them.
 They were started in 2003 and have been running regularly ever since; here is a recent article about Swap Shops from the Wallingford Herald!
 They are held four times per year in the Regal Centre in Wallingford.
 Everyone is welcome to bring things for reuse, or to take things away; you need not bring anything before you can take anything, for free.
 No money changes hands, although donations are always welcome.

 Items too large to bring along can be advertised on a board.

-For our next Swap Shop at the Wallingford Regal Centre see below, or the banner on our Home page
+For our next Swap Shop at the Wallingford Regal Centre see the box on the right.

 At the same events we also collect items that can be recycled but cannot be put in your green bin.
 However, we do not collect as many as we used to as many can now be recycled elsewhere; see publicity prior to each event for more detail.

 We usually have a selection of displays or activities relevant to reduction, reuse and recycling, or to environmental issues more generally — for example advice about composting or solar panels.

 The items that are taken away are weighed so we know how much has been re-used; the total amount since the events started is now over 15 tonnes.
 Any items left are passed on to local charity shops or recycled.

 Things to Swap

 These must be reusable (someone else could use them), clean and non-hazardous.
 If you have something large,such as furniture or greenhouses etc., you can bring a photo/description and contact details instead.
 Items that you bring can be taken away by anyone attending without charge.
 These can include